adhocteam/ca-alert/README.md

 ### Manage security and privacy through reusable processes

-See Technical Approach document for security details.
+See [Technical Approach](#technical-approach) document for security details.
 Ad Hoc is adept at following industry best practices in security and privacy.
-All of our projects, including vets.gov and healthcare.gov, require stringent protections.

 ### Use data to drive decisions

-Heroku provides a number of these tools to us automatically, but we chose not to expand upon them because they were not required for the prototype.
+Heroku provides a number of analytics tools to us automatically and we used them to track performance during development.
 In a production system, we would assemble a DevOps team to manage systems that track system performance data in real time and create alerts as errors occur.
-On existing deployments, we have used a combination of [Prometheus](https://prometheus.io/), [Sentry](https://sentry.io/welcome/), [Grafana](http://grafana.org/), and [PagerDuty](https://www.pagerduty.com/) to implement such a system.
+On existing deployments, we have used a combination of [Google Analytics](https://www.google.com/analytics/#?modal_active=none), [Prometheus](https://prometheus.io/), [Sentry](https://sentry.io/welcome/), [Grafana](http://grafana.org/), and [PagerDuty](https://www.pagerduty.com/) to implement such a system.

 ### Default to open